jfdoming/dotfiles/README.md

 ### System-specific setup

 Depending on which system you are using, you may want to enable some system-specific features and disable those for other systems.
-To do this, delete the files that are not relevant to your specific system.
-For example, if you are running on `macOS`, you should delete `.crc-win10`.
+To do this, you can use the `.f` tool which should have been installed as part of the basic setup.
+The relevant options are:

+`.f suppress <dotfile>`: Removes the named dotfile locally.

+`.f restore <dotfile>`: Restores the named dotfile from the upstream.

 ## Usage
 Beyond the standard dotfiles, there are a few custom ones you can edit/define.